defenseunicorns/leapfrogai/adr/0006-queueing-high-traffic.md

 - When performing load testing on the system, the primary bottlenecks seem to be around the vectordb file indexing.
   - The issues related to this process should be able to be resolved by optimizations, a light amount of queueing, and background tasks.
   - Issues not related to indexing were primarily scalability issues.
 Which can be resolved via resource limits, throttling, improving horizontal and vertical scaling within the cluster.
+- Authentication will be an issue for every solution except Supabase Realtime.

 ## Alternatives
 Queueing Solutions Considered: